Taylor Swift’s Cathartic ‘The Tortured Poets Department’ Intimately Aims Daggers at Heartbreak

 We get brief flashes of Swift’s heartbreak on “Down Bad,” where she reflects on how she was “crying at the gym,” adding, “fuck it if I can’t have him,” in what is a possible peek at how personal turmoil combined with her tour prep training at the Dogpound.
 The ghost of Alwyn seems to be all over “So Long, London.”
 Opening with vocals that evoke the city itself, Swift goes on to channel a London boy through this song’s very title and what she has to say.
 “Pulled him in tighter each time he was driftin’ away / My spine split from carrying us up the hill.”
 What she was expecting and the damage left behind are stingingly confirmed when she sings, “I died on the altar waiting for the proof,” and, “I’m pissed off you let me give you all that youth for free.”
 On “But Daddy I Love Him,” another track rumored to be about Healy, she returns to her country stylings to sing to the droves of naysayers who attacked her personal choices.
 “Sarahs and Hannahs in their Sunday best / Clutchin’ their pearls, sighing, “What a mess” / I just learned these people try and save you / cause they hate you.”
 The piano-driven track “loml,” at first glance, seems that it might be about Alwyn, when Swift sings, “You low-down boy, you stand-up guy / You holy ghost, you told me I’m the love of your life,” about a cinephile who steals another man’s girl, while referencing a cemetery for the graves in “So Long, London.”
 But lyrics like, “Well, you took me to hell too / And all at once, the ink bleeds / A con man sells a fool a get-love-quick scheme,” traces to Swift’s back-from-the-dead and quick demise of a romance with Healy.
 That is part of the intrigue of the Swift universe, the songs are always layered puzzles and clues.

-“The Tortured Poets Department” is a sprawling body of work that, in part, links to the themes, obsessions and stylings from Swift’s “Folklore” and “Evermore” eras.
-There are the continuing folklores, along with references that conjure Romantic era images, all while nodding back to some of the territory she traversed on those albums, and revealing clues to a chain of past songs that were secretly written for Healy.
+“The Tortured Poets Department,” in its entirety, is a two-hour listen that, in part, links to the themes, obsessions and stylings from Swift’s “Folklore” and “Evermore” eras.
+There are the continuing folklores, along with references that conjure Victorian and Romantic era images, all while nodding back to some of the territory she traversed on those albums, and revealing clues to a chain of past songs that might have been secretly written for Healy.
 References to classic cinema and Old Hollywood also appear, such as in “Clara Bow,” named after a screen star from the 1920s often considered to be the first true “It girl.”
 Known for her various affairs with actors and directors, Bow’s life became a public pressure cooker.
 Swift finds comparisons between her and Bow, as there is no doubt she can relate to Bow’s challenges in being a star with her private life judged and splashed all over the tabloids.
 Swift addresses Bow in the lyrics, and speaks of herself, when she sings, “I’m not trying to exaggerate / But I think I might die if it happened / Die if it happened to me / No one in my small town thought I’d see the lights of Manhattan.”

 It isn’t all despair and vendettas though.
 “The Alchemy” is a sports-themed anthem that seems to nod at Swift’s relationship with current boyfriend, Kansas City Chiefs tight end Travis Kelce.
 “So when I touch down / Call the amateurs and cut ’em from the team / Ditch the clowns, get the crown / Baby, I’m the one to be / ‘Cause the sign on your heart / Said it’s still reserved for me / Honestly, who are we to fight thе alchemy?”
 She sings these lines with an almost breathless relief, as if after all the disappointments that have littered this album, finally here is a go-the-distance type of guy ready to pull out the stops for her.
 When she sings, “These blokes warm the benches / We’ve been on a winning streak / He jokes that ‘It’s heroin, but this time with an ‘E’,” it doesn’t take much imagination what “bloke” in particular Swift has left on the bench.